obsofthgt/StoryIdx/oot.md

 I become one with my being and my imagination.

 ![[Wall.jpeg]]<font color="#f09e5a">Unity</font>
 I sit sideways on an orange couch, back to wall, arm placed comfortably on the back.
 I look past the metal accordion gate.
 I notice the randomly shaped - somewhat oval - light colored - moss patch on the compound wall - I notice the snails on that wall - I empathize that the rain drops flooded their underground home.
 I shift attention to to the brick oval landscaping on the ground.
 I see the rain droplets fall in the puddles in the oval.
-I watch the rings expand - see them bump into another ring - merge into it - and then again - and again - I follow the rings as they blend into each other - I can’t see the rings anymore - I feel the unity
+I watch the rings expand - see them bump into another ring - merge into it - and then again - and again - I follow the rings as they blend into each other - I can’t see the rings anymore.
+I feel the unity

 ![[Rope.jpeg]]<font color="#f09e5a">Silence</font>
 I sit sideways on an orange couch, back to wall, arm placed comfortably on the back.
 I look closely at the metal accordion gate.
 I notice the skipping rope hanging on the latch.
 I push the grip and watch the rope swing.
 I watch the swing reduce - and reduce - then slowly, begin to move in ever so small circles - now, I can now barely see it move - I watch the still, silent, unmoving rope - I feel the silence and the quiet within myself